What are user analytics?

-User analytics is a category of business intelligence software that combines customer behavior data from web and mobile applications with profile and persona attributes to create a holistic view of the user and the user experience.
-Unlike purely qualitative views of the user, like surveys and interviews, user analytics links behavioral data about what users do with profile and persona data about who they are to give companies a clearer view of user cohorts.
+User analytics are a type of business intelligence software that combine customer behavior data from web and mobile applications with profile and persona attributes to create a holistic view of the user and the user experience.
+Unlike purely qualitative views of the user, like surveys and interviews, user analytics link behavioral data about what users do with profile and persona data about who they are to give companies a clearer view of user cohorts.

 There are two common ways a product manager, customer success manager, or digital marketer can view user analytics data to start making decisions and taking action: